 Before we can understand Freud's theory of personality, we must first understand his view of how the mind is organized.

 - The conscious mind includes everything that we are aware of.
 This is the aspect of our mental processing that we can think and talk about rationally.
 A part of this includes our memory, which is not always part of consciousness but can be retrieved easily at any time and brought into our awareness.
-Freud called this ordinary memory the preconscious.
+Freud called this the preconscious.

 - The unconscious mind is a reservoir of feelings, thoughts, urges, and memories that outside of our conscious awareness.
 Most of the contents of the unconscious are unacceptable or unpleasant, such as feelings of pain, anxiety, or conflict.
 According to Freud, the unconscious continues to influence our behavior and experience, even though we are unaware of these underlying influences.